nuxt/image/docs/content/en/4.providers/layer0.md

 Layer0 provides a simple HTTP service for optimizing images.
 See the [Documentation](https://docs.layer0.co/guides/image_optimization) for more information.

+**Note:** The image optimizer will only return an optimized image for mobile browsers.
+Desktop browsers are served the original image.

 This integration works out of the box without need to configure!

 ## Modifiers